 Sometimes patients ask if it is possible to cure prostate cancer stage 4.
-If it is a complete cure of the disease, then the answer is definitely negative.
-Cure of the disease is impossible at this stage.
+If it is a complete treatment of the disease, then the answer is definitely negative.
+The disease treatment is impossible at this stage.
 Nevertheless, the situation is not as hopeless as with other types of cancer with this oncopathology.
 It is possible to prolong a patient’s life expectancy.
-There are many things that can be done with prostate cancer of the last stage.
-This can be irradiation of metastases, the use of bisphosphonates for the bone damage, the use of radionuclide treatment methods.
+There are many things that can be done with prostate cancer of the last stage, such as irradiation of metastases, using bisphosphonates for the bone damage or using radionuclide treatment methods.

 In recent years, the new treatment of prostate cancer with metastasis – Lutetium-177 PSMA therapy has been applied in Germany.
-The method makes it possible to reduce the volume of tumor tissue throughout the body, regardless of the location of the metastases.
+The method makes possible reducing the volume of tumor tissue throughout the body, regardless of the location of the metastases.

-In each case, the question of how to best treat prostate cancer stage 4 is solved individually.
+In each case, the best way to treat prostate cancer stage 4 is solved individually.
 There are many methods of therapy.
-They differ in cost, tolerability, have a certain risk of complications.
+They differ in cost, tolerability and have a certain risk of complications.
 Therefore, when choosing the optimal treatment regimen, the patient's health status, the presence or absence of symptoms of prostate cancer, as well as the patient's wishes are taken into account.

 Radiation therapy for prostate cancer

 Radiation therapy is one of the key ways of treating prostate cancer.
 Radiation therapy for prostate cancer is done in a variety of ways.
 It can be contact or remote (distant).
-In turn, distant radiation therapy for prostate cancer is divided into photon and corpuscular.
+In its turn, distant radiation therapy for prostate cancer can be divided into photon and corpuscular.
 The photon therapy is most often used because it is less expensive and is available in most clinics.